solidi/writing/writing-ideas.md

     - managers that support vacationing typically do not see repriocation
     - what you do is reflected on others behaviors
     - best creative thinking happens
+    - taking on one email may also ruin vacation
 1. Five Questions
     - What are we optimizing for?
     - What problem are we trying to solve?